BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 ### ROS 2

-Follow the one of the options below for ROS 2 installation:
+Follow one of the options below for ROS 2 installation.

 	Option 1:
 	-- Open a terminal and copy the file InstallROS2.sh to the pi using the following command: